mwhitt/mod-llm-demo/README.md

 To monitor GPU memory and usage, type `watch -n0.1 nvidia-smi` in the VSCode terminal.

+# Inference
+To run the model locally: `make serve`

+Use your model uploaded to Hugging Face on the final cell in the notebook then change the value in the Makefile serve command.

+# Evals
+Comming Soon...

 # TODO

 - [ ] Improve data quality, diversity and add ratings for each category